mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 In fact, the family had stopped making payments <i>due to their belief</i> that they are sovereign citizens.
 And yet, while public opinion has [become increasingly negative](https://www.reddit.com/r/Portland/comments/ka6umz/lack_of_critical_thinking_and_individual_opinions) against the Kinneys, there still remains a holdout of protestors who continue to defend them, [fighting social pressure](https://mobile.twitter.com/RPeavyhouse/status/1336433147009925122), and refusing to look at this foreclosure outside of race and class lines.

-As the GoFundMe surpassed $250,000, it was reported that the Kinneys even [own a second home nearby](https://www.opb.org/article/2020/12/11/oregon-portland-red-house-protest-kinney-family/).
+<span style="text-decoration:line-through;">As the GoFundMe surpassed $250,000, it was reported that the Kinneys even [own a second home nearby](https://www.opb.org/article/2020/12/11/oregon-portland-red-house-protest-kinney-family/).</span>  Errata: this is [not correct](https://www.instagram.com/p/CIuwO7eFuqh/?utm_source=ig_web_copy_link), sorry about that!

 ## A challenge to Marxist orthodoxy